 The Center for Housing Policy and Design is dedicated to improving housing supply and affordability for people of all incomes in the San Diego region.
 The Center seeks to close the housing research and policy gap by serving as the leading actionable housing research institution in San Diego, offering solutions for more housing supply and affordability in the region.
 We focus on rigorous interdisciplinary research and design-driven innovation to create an ecosystem for change.

-Postdoctoral Scholar in the Department Urban Studies and Planning
+Professor, Urban Studies and Planning

 The Center is mapping all land in San Diego County that qualifies for SB 4, the law that streamlines affordable housing approval on land owned by nonprofit colleges or faith-based institutions.
 We are bringing together faith-based organizations, developers, financial institutions, and housing stakeholders with the goal of unlocking affordable housing land opportunities.